ViaVersion/ViaFabric/README.md

   newer Minecraft client versions.
 - [VIAaaS](https://github.com/ViaVersion/VIAaaS): Standalone ViaVersion proxy with ViaBackwards and ViaRewind, allowing you to connect without a mod installed on your client.
 Supports online mode.
-- [ViaProxy](https://github.com/ViaVersion/ViaProxy): Standalone ViaVersion proxy with ViaBackward, ViaRewind and ViaLegacy, allowing you to connect to a wide range of versions (down to classic versions) with your modern client (1.7.2+).
+- [ViaProxy](https://github.com/ViaVersion/ViaProxy): Standalone ViaVersion proxy with ViaBackwards, ViaRewind and ViaLegacy, allowing you to connect to a wide range of versions (down to classic versions) with your modern client (1.7.2+).
 Supports online mode.

 ### Cool things to try: